 Children are entitled to a full-time place in Reception Year in the September following their fourth birthday.
-Children do not, however, reach compulsory school age until one of three prescribed days following their fifth birthday (or on their fifth birthday, if it falls on a prescribed day).
+Children do not, however, reach compulsory school age until one of three prescribed daysfollowing their fifth birthday (or on their fifth birthday, if it falls on a prescribed day).
 These prescribed days are 31 December, 31 March and 31 August.

 Parents who achieve a place for their child in Reception Year have a right to decide that they will defer the date that their child will start school until their child reaches compulsory school age, without losing the achieved place.
+Parents who defer the date that their child will start school mustagree the decision in writing with the school.

-However, parents of "summer born children" (i.e. children born on or between 1 April and 31 August) cannot defer the date that their child will start school beyond the first day of the final term of the school year without losing the place that has been achieved, which will then be allocated to another child.
-Parents of "summer born children" do, however, have the right to release the achieved place and delay their child's start date for one whole academic year, when they will either seek admission to Year 1 (which is subject to availability of a place) or make a request for admission outside normal age group to Reception Year (which is at the discretion of the Trust Board).
+In respect of parents of "summer born children" (i.e. children born on or between 1 April and 31 August) their children are considered to reach compulsory school age on 31 August following theirfifth birthday if it falls on 31 August); these parents cannot defer the date that their child will startschool beyond the first day of the final term of the school year without losing the place that has been achieved, which will then be allocated to another child.

+Parents of "summer born children" do, however, have the right to release the achieved place and delay their child's start date for one whole academic year, when they will either seek admission to

+Year 1 (which is subject to availability of a place) or make a request for admission outside normal agegroup to Reception Year (which is at the discretion of the Trust Board).